erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 **Explore the network**

 The network should be displayed now.
 Entities ( = nodes) are represented by circles with edges representing the links between them.
 Entities can be repositioned by clicking and dragging.
-When hovering over entities or edges their information is displayed on the right side.
-Entities with a plus sign on top are expandable - means they have outgoing links not yet displayed.
+When hovering over entities or edges, their information is displayed on the right side.
+Entities with a plus sign on top are expandable - which means they have outgoing links not yet displayed.

-To expand an expandable entity click it first.
+To expand an expandable entity, click it first.
 A red border around an entity means it is selected.
 You can select multiple entities at once.
 Now, click the `EXPAND NODE(S)` button on the bottom right to expand the selected nodes.